159th Rifle Division (1942-1943): Battles for Voronezh

 The main German summer offensive had begun days earlier, with elements of 4th Panzer Army and 2nd Army advancing to the east.
 The 60th Army was under command of Lt.
 Gen. M. A. Antoniuk, and was assigned to a sector along the east bank of the Don River north of Voronezh.
 The 24th Panzer Division crossed the river early on July 5 and entered the city almost unopposed the next day.
 The 159th was now defending in the vicinity of Bogdanovo.
 This changed within days as 60th Army was ordered to counterattack the German positions in Voronezh, to be joined on July 17 by the Front's 40th and 6th Armies.
 60th Army had three tank corps in support with the objective of breaking out of a salient around Podgornoe in an effort to cut the key road west of the city.
 In the event, Antoniuk was unable to get his forces underway until July 22, but they immediately made gains that cut the road briefly some 8km west of the city.
 The 159th did not play any direct role in this fighting, which raged for several days.

 On August 7 Colonel Timofeev was removed from his command, charged with "cowardice and traitorous behavior shown in battle," having abandoned the battlefield and failed "to take measures to restore order in parts of the division."
 He was put on trial and convicted on August 31, sentenced to eight years at hard labor, but this was suspended for the duration of the war.
 He returned to the front in October as deputy commander of the 270th Rifle Division, eventually moving to command of the 172nd Rifle Division and having his sentence annulled in early 1943.
 He was promoted to the rank of major general on May 18 of that year and ended the war leading the 160th Rifle Division, retiring in 1960.
-Col. Mikhail Borisovich Anashkin took command of the 159th on August 16, while also briefly serving concurrently at the head pf the other 160th Rifle Division.
+Col. Mikhail Borisovich Anashkin took command of the 159th on August 16, while also briefly serving concurrently at the head of the other 160th Rifle Division.
 By the beginning of September the division had been transferred to 40th Army, still in Voronezh Front.

 The battles for Voronezh by 40th and 60th Armies continued into late September.
 Bryansk Front's recreated 38th Army was to attack along the west bank of the Don in cooperation with the 40th and 60th Armies driving across the river from the east bank, north and south of the city.
 This was planned for August 8 but did not actually start until four days later.
 The operation soon bogged down on all axes and was halted on August 15.
 Late in October the 159th was moved to the south, and by November 1 it had joined 5th Tank Army in Southwestern Front.